MicrosoftDocs/azure-monitor-docs/articles/azure-monitor/essentials/data-collection-rule-create-edit.md

 To create a data collection rule for metrics export use the Azure portal, Azure CLI, PowerShell, API, or ARM templates.

 > [!IMPORTANT]
-> To send Platform Telemetry data to a Storage Account or Event Hub, the resource, data collection rule, and the destination Storage Account or the Event Hub must all be in the same region.
+> To send Platform Telemetry data to Storage Accounts or Event Hubs, the resource, data collection rule, and the destination Storage Account or the Event Hubs must all be in the same region.

 ### [Portal](#tab/portal)